-There are some things you'll need to consider when deciding whether you're ready to foster as a single parent, including;
+As a single person, there are some things you'll need to consider when deciding whether you're ready to foster, including;

 - Availability – whether you have the time to meet the needs of a child in care, including school runs, meetings and training, and how this may fit in with other work commitments.